claabs/swiss-buchholz-problem/README.md

 To fix this, the rules should be updated to either:

+1. Add a rule to resolve the scenario where rematch conflicts appear (e.g. swap opponents for the last two matchups when a conflict occurs)
 1. Revert the Initial Swiss Matchups rule
 1. Seed the teams using the Initial Swiss Matchups rule throughout the entire Swiss event
-1. Add a rule to resolve the scenario where rematch conflicts appear (e.g. seed 3v5 & seed 4v6)

 ## Running the simulation